MikeMcmanus95/Lavish/README.md

 # Lavish
-> Lavish is a bathroom locator application built with Apple's MapKit and CoreLocation.
+> Lavish is a bathroom locator application built with Apple's MapKit, CoreLocation and Google's Firebase.
 Contest entry for Hackfest 2019.

 ### User Stories
 - [x] User can sign in and sign out authenticated with Firebase.